inkblotty/daily-update-action/README.md

 # daily-update-action
-A GitHub Action workflow that take any Daily Update discussion and posts about it in your Slack channel
+A GitHub Action workflow that takes any Daily Update discussion and posts about it in your Slack channel